-When it comes to house styles, the art deco section of the WowHaus site is by far the most popular.
-With that in mind, we have decided to compile the 30 most popular art deco house finds on the site.
+When it comes to house styles, the art deco houses section of the WowHaus site is by far the most popular.
+With that in mind, we have decided to compile a list of the 30 most popular art deco houses on the site.
 Ok, it also contains some moderne and modernist houses of the era, but overall, this is the best of the style that still stands.

 30. Four-bedroom 1930s art deco property in Southgate, London N14 (pictured above)

 That’s no doubt down to the house being in a conservation area.
 Inside, this is far more contemporary.
 A contrast we see all too often in art deco houses.

 29. 1930s detached art deco property in Burton-on-Trent, Staffordshire

 If one thing guarantees popularity it is a renovation project, especially an affordable one.

 That was the case here.
 A house pretty much unchanged since the 1930s and in need of some love.
 It was up for just £150,000.

 28. 1930s Mollie Taylor-designed Kilowatt House art deco property in Bath, Somerset

 From a renovation project to a completed job.

 Described by Pevsner as ‘Bath’s only Modern Movement house’, this grade II-listed house got a makeover to suits its stature, with enough of the old surviving amongst the new.